 “C-” Grade Rule

-A grade of “C-” or better in any science, engineering or mathematics course required for an engineering degree or any other course that is a prerequisite to a required Biomedical Engineering (BME), Civil Engineering (CE), Computer Engineering (CpE), Electrical Engineering (EE), Mechanical Engineering (ME), or Engineering (EGR) course indicates satisfactory preparation for further engineering education.
+A grade of “C-” or better in any science, engineering or mathematics course required for an engineering degree or any other course that is a prerequisite to a required Biomedical Engineering (BME), Chemical Engineering (CME), Civil Engineering (CE), Computer Engineering (CPE), Electrical Engineering (EE), Mechanical Engineering (ME), or Engineering (EGR) course indicates satisfactory preparation for further engineering education.
 Any course assigned a grade below a “C-” must be repeated before enrolling in any course for which it is a prerequisite.
 This requirement is subject to the three-attempt limit.

 Three-Attempt Limit for the College of Engineering